Sprite (lightning): Summary

-Sprites over Alps, close to Triglav, depicted in stack of images from Global meteor network camera HR000P (2020-09-23).
+Sprites over the Alps, close to Triglav, depicted in stack of images from Global meteor network camera HR000P (2020-09-23).

 History

 The earliest known report is by Toynbee and Mackenzie in 1886.
 Nobel laureate C. T. R. Wilson had suggested in 1925, on theoretical grounds, that electrical breakdown could occur in the upper atmosphere, and in 1956 he witnessed what possibly could have been a sprite.
 They were first documented photographically on July 6, 1989, when scientists from the University of Minnesota, using a low-light video camera, accidentally captured the first image of what would subsequently become known as a sprite.

 Several years after their discovery they were named sprites (air spirits) after their namesake mythological entity based on their elusive nature.
 Since the 1989 video capture, sprites have been imaged from the ground, from aircraft and from space, and have become the subject of intensive investigations.
 A high-speed video captured by Thomas Ashcraft, Jacob L Harley, Matthew G McHarg, and Hans Nielsen in 2019 at about 100,000 frames per second provided some observations on how sprites develop.
-However, according to NASA's APOD blog, despite being recorded in photographs and videos for the more than 30 years, the "root cause" of sprite lightning remains unknown, "apart from a general association with positive cloud-to-ground lightning."
+However, according to NASA's APOD blog, despite being recorded in photographs and videos for more than 30 years, the "root cause" of sprite lightning remains unknown, "apart from a general association with positive cloud-to-ground lightning."
 NASA also notes that not all storms exhibit sprite lightning.

 In 2016, sprites were observed during Hurricane Matthew's passage through the Caribbean.
 The role of sprites in the tropical cyclones is presently unknown.

+Since 2022 NASA operates a citizen science website and database called Spritacular collecting and studying images of sprites by citizens.